cmilsor245/plotscore/.aws/guides/english/README.md

 ![last command commented](image-5.png)

-Now we can create a now commit with this changes and push them to the repo.
+Now we can create a now commit with these changes and push them to the repo.
 Then, we can visit the **Actions tab** inside our repository and watch the deployment process happening in our EC2 instance.

 ![action completed without errors](image-6.png)